MhmdRisk/HTML-challenge/README.md

 # HTML Challenges:

-Fork the repository to your personal Github.
+Fork the repository to your personal GitHub.

 # Level 1:
 Create an HTML file and name it “your name HTML 1":
 This document should contain the following
 * A Header and Footer element.